matthaeusheer/docker-demo/task1/task1.md

 **Inspect your system-wide docker information / configuration.**
 - Where is the data docker created stored?
 - How many images and containers are currently stored on the system?
+Look for this information in the output.
+What else can you find there?
 <details>
   <summary>Solution</summary>